mjfarooq/mjfarooq.github.io/content/publication/WF-IoT2020/index.md

 ---
-title: 'Modeling and Assessment of IoT Supply Chain Security Risks: The Role of Structural and Parametric Uncertainties'
+title: 'RIoTS: Risk Analysis of IoT Supply Chain Threats'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here